John Tod: Early years and education

-In 1779, Tod was born in Suffield, Connecticut and was educated in the common schools and at Yale College.
+In 1779, Tod was born in Suffield, Connecticut, and was educated in the common schools and at Yale College.
 He studied law under his brother George and received his legal certificate around 1799.
-He moved with his father to Aquasco, Maryland and began teaching as Assistant Master of Charlotte Hall.
+He moved with his father to Aquasco, Maryland, and began teaching as Assistant Master of Charlotte Hall.
 In 1802, he moved to Bedford, Pennsylvania, was admitted to the bar in 1803 and commenced the practice of law.
-In 1805, he worked as postmaster of Bedford and served as a clerk to the county commissioners of Bedford County, Pennsylvania in 1806 and 1807.
+In 1805, he worked as postmaster of Bedford and served as a clerk to the county commissioners of Bedford County, Pennsylvania, in 1806 and 1807.

 Career

 Tod was a member of the Pennsylvania House of Representatives from 1810 to 1813, serving twice as its Speaker.
 He served as a member of the Pennsylvania State Senate for the 14th district from 1815 to 1818 including as Speaker from 1815 to 1816.

 In 1820–1821, he was elected to the Seventeenth and then later into the Eighteenth Congress and served until his resignation from Congress in 1824.
 He served as chairman of the United States House Committee on Manufactures during the Seventeenth and Eighteenth Congresses.

 In March–April 1824, Tod was honored with a single vote at the Democratic-Republican Party Caucus to be the party's candidate for U.S. Vice President at the election later that year.

 Tod served as presiding judge of the Pennsylvania Court of Common pleas for the sixteenth judicial district from 1824 from 1827 and as associate judge of the Pennsylvania Supreme Court from 1827 until his death in 1830.

-Tod died on March 27, 1830 at about the age of 50 in Bedford, Pennsylvania and is interred in Bedford Cemetery.
+Tod died on March 27, 1830, at about the age of 50 in Bedford, Pennsylvania.